ConstructionPhilosophy/cp-frontend-v3/replit.md

 ## Frontend Architecture
 The frontend is built with React 18 and TypeScript, employing a component-based architecture.
 It uses Tailwind CSS with a custom design system for styling, Radix UI primitives and custom shadcn/ui components for consistent and accessible UI elements, and Wouter for client-side routing.
 State management relies on native React state with the Fetch API for data interactions.
 Vite is used for fast development and optimized production builds.
 The design features a three-column layout (left sidebar for navigation, main content for Q&A, right sidebar for user stats) with mobile responsiveness handled via a bottom navigation bar and responsive grids.
 Custom UI components such as a date picker and country code selector are implemented to match precise design specifications.

+### Deployment Portability
+**CRITICAL UPDATE (2025-01-24)**: The application is now fully deployment-portable across different domains.
+All hardcoded API URLs have been replaced with environment-configurable URLs that default to `window.location.origin`, ensuring the app works on any domain without code changes.

 ## Backend Architecture
 The backend uses Node.js with the Express.js framework, written in TypeScript.
 It follows a RESTful API pattern for managing users, security assessments, recommendations, and metrics.
 It includes centralized error handling.
 Currently, it utilizes an in-memory storage system with sample data, abstracted via an `IStorage` interface.
 The system is designed for easy migration to a persistent database.

 ## Data Storage
 Currently, an in-memory storage system is used with realistic sample data.
 It employs a repository pattern with the `IStorage` interface and uses strong TypeScript typing for entities like `User`, `SecurityAssessment`, `SecurityRecommendation`, and `SecurityMetric`.
 Zod schemas are used for runtime validation of API inputs.
 The architecture is prepared for a PostgreSQL migration using Drizzle ORM.

+## API Configuration
+The application uses configurable API endpoints via environment variables:
+- `VITE_API_BASE_URL`: Main backend API (defaults to current domain)
+- `VITE_GEO_API_BASE_URL`: Geolocation API (defaults to current domain)
+- If environment variables are not set, both APIs default to `window.location.origin` for maximum deployment portability.

 # External Dependencies